knadh/dictpress/README.md

 ```

 ## Themes
 See the [alar-dict/alar.ink](https://github.com/alar-dict/alar.ink) repository that powers the [Alar](https://alar.ink) dictionary.
 A theme is a directory with a collection of Go HTML templates.
-Run a theme by passing `./dictmaker --site=theme_dir`.
+Run a theme by passing `./dictpress --site=theme_dir`.

-## Tokenizer plugins
-For languages that do not have Postgres fulltext dictionaries and tokenizers, dictmaker supports loading compiled Go tokenizer plugins that implement the `search.Tokenizer` interface.
-See `tokenizers/kannada` (and `Makefile` for compilation help).

 Licensed under the AGPL v3 license.